-From fall to spring, the DigiPen WANIC Academy takes place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
+From fall to spring, the DigiPen WANIC courses takes place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
 During the summer, WANIC will take place in a local high school.

 The DigiPen Video Game Programming track give students an introduction to the art and science behind interactive video game development.
 Through seven modules of instruction, students learn key art, math, and computer science concepts that are applied to a game project after each module.
-All courses are taught using C++ and cover a spectrum of basic introductory material.
+All courses are taught using C and cover a spectrum of basic introductory material.

-The DigiPen Animation Academy provides students with an opportunity to develop the skills necessary to pursue post-secondary education in the field of fine art and animation.
+The DigiPen Art and Animation course provides students with an opportunity to develop the skills necessary to pursue post-secondary education in the field of fine art and animation.
 The program focuses on traditional art skills including basic drawing, composition, line and value, and perspective drawing.
 Upon learning these skills, students are introduced to essential animation skills like character concept and design, basic keyframe animation, motion studies, and 2D and 3D computer animation.

 Students who join the DigiPen Robotics and Future Technologies program learn how new technologies like robots, touch tablets, and GPS navigation can be designed, integrated, and crafted into real products for today’s savvy consumers.

 Discover the exciting opportunities of music engineering and sound design.
 Combine music composition, history, and theory with practical training in studio recording techniques.
 Apply fundamentals in computer science, mathematics, and physics to sound design principles.
 Learn what it takes to work within teams in real-world settings to create interactive audio for video games and engaging soundtracks for film.